 “Now I know what it is, it’s giving me this sense of empowerment I guess… I know what I can do and I also know what I can’t do.”
 (Emma).

 The diagnosis appeared to give participants the confirmation, and reflective motivation, needed to be able to move forward and plan their self-management approach.
 Diagnosis also facilitated opportunity to engage in pain management by opening new healthcare pathways and opportunities for support.
-For some, these opportunities included improved access to knowledge and education, helping them to better understand the cause of their pain.
+For some, these opportunities included improved access to knowledge and education, helping them to better understand the cause of their pain which is discussed further in Theme 2.

-“I think that I understand kind of what’s going on and ‘cause I’ve got the diagnosis, I think I’ve got a bit more understanding of why, which I think helps deal more with it” (Amelia).

 Theme 2: An understanding of chronic pain is essential for self-management